Last Updated on August 28, 2021 by Vasco Lourenço

 - Google Adsense banner ads.

-However, to start generating income from those ads, your channel has to meet the minimum requirements and be approved by their automated systems and human reviewers that will review your channel’s content to check if it follows all of their guidelines.
+However, to start generating income from those ads, your channel has to meet the minimum eligibility requirements and be approved by their automated systems and human reviewers.
+They will review your channel’s content to check if it follows all of their guidelines.

 To become eligible and join the YouTube Partner Program, you must: